-Best Storage for Mobile Devices: Sandisk Connect Wireless Stick
+Best Storage for Mobile Devices

-If you’re not travelling with a laptop, backing up to a portable drive has long been a challenge -- you've typically need dedicated, often expensive accessories to connect it to your iPhone, iPad or Android device.
+If you’re not traveling with a laptop, backing up to a portable drive has long been a challenge.
+You’ve typically need dedicated, often expensive accessories to connect it to your iPhone, iPad or Android device.

-Sizes range from 32-200GB, with even the highest capacity coming in under a hundred dollars.
+The price is reasonable, with even the highest capacity typically costing well under a hundred dollars.
 That’s enough to store photos and video for all but the longest trips or most avid photographers.Buy on Amazon

 Best Cloud Storage

 To get around that issue, we recommend the use of cloud storage.
-Some or all of your files are copied over the Internet to a company’s servers, where they’ll remain unaffected by whatever is happening on your travels.
+Some or all of your files are copied over the internet to a company’s servers, where they’ll remain unaffected by whatever is happening on your travels.

-Best Cloud Backup: Crashplan
+Best Cloud Backup: Backblaze

 Best Photo and Video Cloud Storage: Google Photos

 The feature that really sets Google Photos apart, however, is its searching and cataloging tools.
-The app and site automatically recognises what is in your photos, grouping them by things like ‘sunset’, ‘dog’, ‘mountains' and much more.
+The app and site automatically recognizes whatever is in your photos, grouping them by things like ‘sunset’, ‘dog’, ‘mountains’, and much more.

 It’s faster and more powerful than any other photo management tool we’ve found, online or offline.
-Finally, the inbuilt Assistant tool has some useful features, including creating usable panoramas from several shots of the same general scene, collages and animations.
-Overall, it's a winning combination, at an unbeatable price.
+Finally, the inbuilt Assistant tool has some useful features, including creating usable panoramas from several shots of the same general scene, collages, and animations.